fbpx

 Newport is home to the Oregon Coast Aquarium, a large aquatic facility that houses species found in the Pacific Ocean and aids in educating the public on sea life and how best to help them.
 Exhibits include sea lions, seals, sea otters, puffins, octopi, and large fish tanks that display species found in the ocean directly across from the aquarium.

-The northern Oregon coast town of Newport also houses the Yaquina Bay, Yaquina Bridge, and Yaquina Lighthouse.
+The northern Oregon coast town of Newport also houses the Yaquina Bay, Yaquina Bridge, and 2 lighthouses.
 The bridge, which was built in 1935, is one of the most recognizable bridges in Oregon.
 The arches and steel and concrete construction form a beautiful art deco structure that stands out against the ocean back drop.
 The bridge crosses the Yaquina bay, and all boats leaving the bay must go under the it.

 The Yaquina Lighthouse is a historic lighthouse that began operating in 1873.
 Three lighthouse keepers worked at the lighthouse at a time, staying in dwellings on the property.

 Today, the extra dwellings are gone, but the lighthouse is open for visitors, and even offers tours, depending on the day and time.
 More info can be found on their website.
-(Note: The pandemic could affect the operation of this place, and many of the others mentioned.)

 Tillamook Region